 Raspberry buttercream frosting has a fantastic raspberry flavor from fresh raspberries.
 It is also naturally the most beautiful shade of pink!
-I love it using it on so many different cakes and cupcakes.
+I love it using it on so many different cakes and cupcakes – especially my raspberry cupcakes.

 This buttercream frosting is the best raspberry frosting for when you want intricate cake or cupcake decorations.
 Like other buttercream frostings, it holds its shape really well.